grinnell-cs/csc151-dh/_eboards/eboard05-2.md

         ; THIS IS AS FAR AS WE GOT!
 SAM SAID WE COULD STOP HERE.

 And then submit.

-You should read through the rest of the lab, though.
+**You should still read through the rest of the lab.**

 * If you can't click on the Lab link in Gradescope, it's a problem with Firefox.
 Try Google Chrome.